 This Winter in Aspen Snowmass

 If you’re planning a trip an Aspen winter vacation, odds are you are looking to hit the slopes.
-It’s shaping up to be a truly special ski season as Aspen Snowmass celebrates in 75th anniversary since the slopes first opened.
-With that being said, we are sure this season will be full of celebration in addition to the remarkable atmosphere that fills our town during the winter.
+It’s shaping up to be a truly special ski season as Aspen and we are sure this season will be full of celebration in addition to the remarkable atmosphere that fills our town during the winter.
 This guide will help you have the ultimate ski vacation in Aspen.
 We’ll also highlight some of our other favorite things to do in Aspen in winter.

-Skiing this season started on Thanksgiving weekend as is usually tradition.
-Aspen and Snowmass Mountains opened first, with Highlands and Buttermilk set to open on December 11th.
+Skiing this season is set to start on Thanksgiving weekend as is usually tradition.
+Aspen and Snowmass Mountains will open first on November 24th, with Highlands set to open December 10th and Buttermilk on December 17th.
 The ski season runs through to April.
-Buttermilk is planned to close on April 3rd with Aspen mountain being the last to close on the 17th.
+Buttermilk is planned to close on April 9th with Aspen mountain being the last to close on the 16th.
 These dates sometimes get extended when the snow is particularly great and skiing is still viable through to May.
 Fingers crossed!
 With four amazing mountains to enjoy, and over 5,500 skiable acres the possibilities are endless for your dream ski vacation.

 Here is our guide to getting the most out of your ski strip.
 With proper planning and information, you can make sure you don’t miss a beat.
 Whether you want to experience every possible second of adventure, or are setting your sights on a weekend of Aprés, we’ll help make sure you get everything you want to be done, and more!